 We’re also transitioning the site to a new look & feel, and still establishing UI patterns like filters for responsive web design.

-There were several things that I didn’t feel we had quite nailed, so I decided to go back to the basics, do additional research and attempt to rethink the experience from an another perspective.
+Coming back at it with fresh eyes and more visibility into the current capabilities and challenges I decided to go back to the basics, do additional research and attempt to rethink the experience from an another perspective.

 During our earlier work, we had been very confined by the technical limitations of our current search engine and taxonomy.
 Our solution was driven by legacy expectations and opinions, and I had felt we compromised too much in our approach.
-Plus, we were introducing geolocation as an enhancement, and I felt that if we incorporated that differently, we could streamline the experience.

 Create a co-branded experience bridging the gap between digital and retail.